-The Board of Directors appointed Paolo Marchesini (Chief Financial Officer) as the executive Director responsible for supervising the functioning of the internal control and risk management system.
-In this capacity, he performed the following tasks;
+The Board of Directors appointed Paolo Marchesini (Chief Financial Officer) as the Director responsible for supervising the functioning of the internal control and risk management system.

+In this capacity he performed the following tasks;

-- identified the main business risks (strategic, operational, financial and compliance-related), taking into account the nature of the activities carried out by the Company and its subsidiaries, and periodically presented these to the Board of Directors for review; - implemented the guidelines established by the Board of Directors for planning, establishing and managing the internal control system, and monitored its general adequacy, effectiveness and efficiency on an ongoing basis; - adapted the system to changes in operating conditions, regulations and legislation.
+- identified the main business risks (strategic, operational, financial and compliance-related), taking into account the nature of the activities carried out by the Company and its subsidiaries, and periodically presented these to the Board of Directors for review; - implemented the guidelines established by the Board of Directors for planning, establishing and managing the internal control system, and monitored its general adequacy, effectiveness and efficiency on an ongoing basis; - adapted the system to changes in operating conditions, regulations and legislation;

-The Director responsible for supervising the functioning of the internal control and risk management system has the power to ask internal audit to carry out checks on specific operational areas and on compliance with internal rules and procedures relating to the carrying out of business transactions, providing appropriate communication thereof to the parties specified in the Code.
+The Director responsible for overseeing the operation of the internal control and risk management system has the power to ask the internal audit function to carry out checks on specific operational areas and on compliance with internal rules and procedures relating to the carrying out of business transactions, providing notification of this to the parties specified in the Code.